-Latest by Amit M. Shelat, DO, MPA, FACP
+Latest Articles by Amit M. Shelat, DO, MPA, FACP

 Multiple sclerosis symptoms vary so much that no two people with MS are bound to have the same symptoms.
 Additionally, MS symptoms mimic dozens of other conditions, so it is important to consider that these symptoms may not be MS at all.
 Here’s how to know the difference.